jmrao002/readme_generator/files/README.md

 9. [Email](#email)

 ## Installation
-💾 Test
+💾 This is where the application is installed

 ## Usage
-💻 Test
+💻 This is how the project will be used

 ## License
 📜 This Application is licensed under MIT<br>
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)<br>Read about the license here: https://opensource.org/licenses/MIT

 ## Contributors
-👪 Test
+👪 These are the project contributors

 ## Tests
-🧪 Test
+🧪 This is where a test would be indicated

 ## Issues
-🤔 Test
+🤔 This is how to resolve issues

 ## GitHub
-😺 Find me on GitHub: Test
+😺 Find me on GitHub: This is the GitHub username

 ## Email
-📧 Test
+📧 This is the email address